eordano/sherlock/README.md

 * Script evaluation
   Evaluate a script and debug the stack on each step of the execution.

-* Transaction decoder
-  A way to visualize a transaction easily and with all the data available.

 * Blockchain explorer
   Explore blocks, fetch merkle proofs, navigate through transactions, blocks, addresses.